winitzki/scall/tutorial/programming_dhall.md

 ### Recursive type constructors

-Typically, a recursive definition of a type constructor is not of the form `T = F T` but of the form `T a = F (T a) a`, or `T a b = F (T a b) a b`, etc., with extra type parameters.
+Typically, a recursive definition of a type constructor is not of the form `T ≅ F T` but has extra type parameters:  `T a ≅ F (T a) a`, or `T a b ≅ F (T a b) a b`, etc.
-To describe such type equations, the pattern functor `F` must have more type parameters.
+We will be able to describe such definitions if we   add more type parameters to the pattern functor `F`.

-For example, consider this Haskell definition of a binary tree with leaves of type `a`:
+Consider this Haskell code for a binary tree with leaves of type `a`:

 ```haskell
 data Tree a = Leaf a | Branch (Tree a) (Tree a)   -- Haskell.